26 minute read

 self.program_ref = initialize_program(vs_code, fs_code)

 Next, we create an Attribute object for the position data and two Uniform objects for the two matrices.
-We will use translation and rotation_z to update the model matrix whenever the user moves or rotates the triangle.
-The perspective method is only called once in our startup method since the perspective will always stay the same.
+We use Matrix.translation once to set the initial value of the model matrix to the triangle’s initial position.
+Our update method later will also use Matrix.translation and Matrix.rotation_z to update the model matrix whenever the user moves or rotates the triangle.
+The camera itself stays stationary, so we call Matrix.perspective just once here in our startup method.

 Inside the startup method of test_7.py, add the following code: